Patrickona/DevOps-Projects/LEMP-Stack/Web_Stack_Implementation.md

 ![](Images/todo_list.png)

-## We have successfully deployed a LAMP STACK website in the cloud ##
+## We have successfully deployed a LEMP STACK website in the cloud ##